building-blocks-org/building-blocks/README.md

 ---

-_**BuildingBlocks Toolkit** — foundations for clean, testable, and maintainable Python architectures._
+_**ForgingBlocks Toolkit** — foundations for clean, testable, and maintainable Python architectures._